changeworld/azure-docs.pl-pl/articles/storage/common/storage-use-azcopy-s3.md

 ms.date: 04/23/2019
 ms.author: normesta
 ms.subservice: common
-ms.openlocfilehash: b984d194c75924451a52250490b1a5590b996974
+ms.openlocfilehash: 21f11b9175566fc020ad21e1983a9bef64ebbae3
-ms.sourcegitcommit: 8e271271cd8c1434b4254862ef96f52a5a9567fb
+ms.sourcegitcommit: b77e97709663c0c9f84d95c1f0578fcfcb3b2a6c
 ms.translationtype: MT
 ms.contentlocale: pl-PL
-ms.lasthandoff: 10/23/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "72821383"
+ms.locfileid: "74327860"
 ---
-# <a name="copy-data-from-amazon-s3-buckets-by-using-azcopy"></a>Kopiowanie danych z pakietów Amazon S3 przy użyciu AzCopy
+# <a name="copy-data-from-amazon-s3-to-azure-storage-by-using-azcopy"></a>Copy data from Amazon S3 to Azure Storage by using AzCopy

-AzCopy to narzędzie wiersza polecenia, które służy do kopiowania obiektów blob lub plików do lub z konta magazynu.
-Ten artykuł pomaga w kopiowaniu obiektów, katalogów i zasobników z Amazon Web Services (AWS) S3 do usługi Azure Blob Storage za pomocą AzCopy.
+AzCopy is a command-line utility that you can use to copy blobs or files to or from a storage account.
+This article helps you copy objects, directories, and buckets from Amazon Web Services (AWS) S3 to Azure blob storage by using AzCopy.

-## <a name="choose-how-youll-provide-authorization-credentials"></a>Wybierz sposób dostarczania poświadczeń autoryzacji
+## <a name="choose-how-youll-provide-authorization-credentials"></a>Choose how you'll provide authorization credentials

-* Aby autoryzować usługę Azure Storage, użyj Azure Active Directory (AD) lub tokenu sygnatury dostępu współdzielonego (SAS).
+* To authorize with the Azure Storage, use Azure Active Directory (AD) or a Shared Access Signature (SAS) token.

-* Aby autoryzować za pomocą AWS S3, użyj klucza dostępu AWS i klucza dostępu tajnego.
+* To authorize with AWS S3, use an AWS access key and a secret access key.

-### <a name="authorize-with-azure-storage"></a>Autoryzuj w usłudze Azure Storage
+### <a name="authorize-with-azure-storage"></a>Authorize with Azure Storage

-Zapoznaj się z artykułem [wprowadzenie do AzCopy](storage-use-azcopy-v10.md) w celu pobrania AzCopy i wybrania sposobu dostarczania poświadczeń autoryzacji do usługi magazynu.
+See the [Get started with AzCopy](storage-use-azcopy-v10.md) article to download AzCopy, and choose how you'll provide authorization credentials to the storage service.

 > [!NOTE]
-> W przykładach w tym artykule przyjęto założenie, że tożsamość została uwierzytelniona przy użyciu `AzCopy login` polecenia.
-AzCopy następnie używa konta usługi Azure AD do autoryzacji dostępu do danych w usłudze BLOB Storage.
+> The examples in this article assume that you've authenticated your identity by using the `AzCopy login` command.
+AzCopy then uses your Azure AD account to authorize access to data in Blob storage.
 >
-> Jeśli wolisz używać tokenu SAS do autoryzacji dostępu do danych obiektów blob, możesz dołączyć ten token do adresu URL zasobu w każdym poleceniu AzCopy.
+> If you'd rather use a SAS token to authorize access to blob data, then you can append that token to the resource URL in each AzCopy command.
 >
 > Na przykład: `https://mystorageaccount.blob.core.windows.net/mycontainer?<SAS-token>`.

-### <a name="authorize-with-aws-s3"></a>Autoryzuj przy użyciu AWS S3
+### <a name="authorize-with-aws-s3"></a>Authorize with AWS S3

-Zbierz klucz dostępu AWS i klucz dostępu tajnego, a następnie ustaw następujące zmienne środowiskowe:
+Gather your AWS access key and secret access key, and then set the these environment variables:

 | System operacyjny | Polecenie  |
 |--------|-----------|